plaidfinch/myxine/README.md

 3. When you **POST** some more HTML to that same path, the changes will be _instantly_ updated on the web page before your eyes!

-### Setting the page title

-You can also set the title of the page!
-Just use the `?title` query parameter, like this:
+You can set the page title using the `?title` query parameter, like this:

 ```bash
 $ curl "localhost:1123/?title=Hello%20Atlantic%20Ocean!" \